yorch81/MyDb/README.md

 For PostgreSQL the parameters in SQL Query must be $#.
 example: 'SELECT * FROM MYTABLE WHERE ID = $1 AND DESCRIPTION = $2'

+For ODBC connection, if the query insert uses ? parameters throw this error (COUNT field incorrect or syntax error).

 Sorry, my english is bad :(.

 ## References ##